r0jjames/How-People-Shop-Project/README.md

-# How People Shop (HPS) Product - Technical Assignment
+# How People Shop (HPS) Product

 ## Summary

 The "How People Shop" (HPS) product is a web-based solution designed to collect, analyze, and share insights on customer shopping behaviors.
-This tool will support IKEA’s decision-making by providing valuable data on consumer interactions, enhancing the customer experience, and driving strategic decisions. decision-making.
+This tool will support the organization’s decision-making by providing valuable data on consumer interactions, enhancing the customer experience, and driving strategic decisions. decision-making.

 ## Background

-Understanding customer shopping behaviors is crucial for improving IKEA’s customer experience and guiding data-driven decisions.
-The HPS product will gather and analyze data on shopping interactions with IKEA products and services to support an enhanced omnichannel experience.
+Understanding customer shopping behaviors is crucial for improving customer experience and guiding data-driven decisions.
+The HPS product will gather and analyze data on shopping interactions with the organization's products and services to support an enhanced omnichannel experience.

 ## Design